Illustrator: Elaine Duillo

 Reviewed by: Introvert Reader

-I read Love, Cherish Me many years ago as a teenager, so it’s a long-time favorite.
+I first read Love, Cherish Me many years ago as a teenager, so it’s a long-time favorite.

 You have to read this book as a lover of the genre because Rebecca Brandewyne is at her bodice-rippiest.